Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: From phase-field crystal to the amplitude expansion

 where $\int_{\rm u.c.}$ is an integration over a unit cell and $\qv$ is a sum over various $\Gi$.
 Since $\qv$ is periodic in the unit cell, Eq.~\eqref{eq:qd} is zero unless $\qv=0$.
 This is a considerable simplification that reduces the number of terms that enter the free energy.
 For example, consider a term

-Only the first and last term in the above expression are non-zero using approximation Eq.~\eqref{eq:qd} since they do not contain terms multiplied by a periodic function.
+Only the first and last term for $\hkl=-(\texttt{h}'\texttt{k}'\texttt{l}')$ give non-zero contributions using approximation Eq.~\eqref{eq:qd}, since they do not contain terms multiplied by a periodic function.
 Thus, in this approximation, Eq.~\eqref{eq:nsq} reduces to

-As discussed in the next section the terms that arise from higher order polynomial terms will depend on the specific crystal symmetry under consideration.
-Terms containing the $\Lap$ operator are treated similarly noting that
+As discussed in the next section, contributions that arise from higher order polynomial terms will depend on the specific crystal symmetry under consideration.
+Terms containing the $\Lap$ operator are treated similarly noting that, assuming constant or slowly varying $\no$,

-Thus the Laplacian operator transforms as $\Lap \rightarrow \Lap+\I\Gi\cdot \vec{\nabla}-|\Gi|^2$.
+Thus the Laplacian operator transforms as $\Lap \rightarrow \mathcal{L}_{\hkl}$.
 While the effective operator on the right hand side of Eq.~\eqref{eq:LapG} appears to be anisotropic (due to the specific direction of the $\Gi$'s), it can be shown that the free energy is independent of the orientation of the pattern formed in $n$ \cite{Provatas2010}.
 With these steps an energy functional which depends on amplitudes, $F_\eta$, can be derived (see also Sec.~\ref{sec:formulas}).

 The dynamics of $\etai$ approximating \eqref{eq:dndt} can be obtained by multiplying Eq.~\eqref{eq:dndt} by $\expF{-\I\Gi\cdot \rv}$ and integrating over a unit cell, i.e.,

 where $V$ is the volume of a unit cell, which may be written as \footnote{The functional derivative $\delta F/\delta z^*$ is computed treating $z$ and $z^*$ as independent variables.}